My Free Money Objectives & Plan for 2021

 Cashback websites reward their users in exchange for their custom.
 In other words, the cashback websites reimburse the commission of a sale to the buyer.
 So rather than a third party pocketing a commission for my purchases, that commission will end up back in my bank account.
 Prime examples of these are: insurance of any kind, energy supply, broadband contracts, holiday bookings and all types of online purchases.

 Rebates are money/cash-able items in return for purchases of goods and services.
 Good examples are: Nectar Card Points and Tesco Rewards Points.
 They all add up.
-You just need to be: first loyal, and second, extremely patience.
+You just need to be: first loyal, and second, extremely patient.

 eBay decluttering & casual sales